snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

 The order to apply for jobs, I recommend following this order:

 1. Ask your friends or connections for referrals.
-This way, a recruiter will at least take a good look at your resume.
+A referral ensure that a recruiter will at least take a good look at your resume.
     - LinkedIn is a great way to find out who in your network works at a certain place.
 Type the name of the company in search and see 1st and 2nd degree connections.
 You could ask a mutual friend to introduce you to someone who's a 2nd degree connection.
 Knowing an insider is helpful.
 2. Look for recruiter emails in the past.
     - I have a special label/folder for these, so they are easy to find.
 3. Apply via the company's job portal
-    - I've personally not found a lot of success initially using this method.
-Resumes in the common recruiter queues are easy to ignore in a lot of companies.
+    - I've personally not found a lot of success using this method.
+Resumes in the general pool are easy to ignore by recruiters in a lot of companies.
 4. Mark yourself as looking for a job on LinkedIn.
 5. Reach out to recruiters directly on LinkedIn.
 A lot of them have their work emails on their profiles.
 I found a lot of success directly emailing my resume to recruiters this way when I was a fresh grad.